How stress-free would it feel if your project didn’t have competition? Or if you didn’t need to worry about funding, PR, or politics?

 This factor affects your project budget and the way your budget is distributed within your project.

-The available financial resources will affect your project planning, as you need to make sure your ideas are realistic within the budgetary constraints.
+The available financial resources will affect your project planning, as you need to make sure your ideas are realistic within the budget constraints.

 Internal factor #5: Tangible assets